DonMul/jotigames-docs/architecture/monetisation.md

 ## Game Minutes

 - Each active game (start_at ≤ now ≤ end_at) consumes **1 minute per team per tick** from the game owner's balance.
+- Games owned by users with `ROLE_SUPER_ADMIN` are excluded from minute ticking.
 - Balance is tracked per user per calendar month (`minute_balance` table).
 - When subscription balance is exhausted, top-up minutes are consumed (oldest expiry first).
 - Unlimited plans skip balance checks entirely.